 - weight gain and greater appetite

-- extra body fat in the face, back of the neck, and around the abdomen
+- extra body fat in the face, in the back of the neck, and around the abdomen

-- mood swings, including feeling sad, anxious, or depressed
+- mood changes, including feeling sad, anxious, or depressed

 - sleep problems